HemantMishra2003/MRI-Tumor-Fine-Tuning/README.md

  Using EfficientNet B3 Pretrained Model.(Fine Tunning)

 # Our  Goal
   Automatically detects the presence of a tumor in a brain MRI image.
   It is trained over 4 classes like ,
   Glioma Tumor  , Meningioma Tumor ,  Pituitary Tumor , No Tumor.
-  This model will detect  whch type of tumor the person  has. if there is no tumor it will  tell that No Tumor has been detected.
+  This model will detect  which type of Tumor the person  has. if there is no tumor it will  tell that No Tumor has been detected.

 # Model Accuracy :